strabo231/gitsecure/examples/EXAMPLES.md

 5. ✅ Rotate secrets immediately if exposed
 6. ❌ Never commit secrets, even in private repos
 7. ❌ Don't rely on deleting commits - secrets remain in history

+---

+**Note:** All examples above are fake/invalid credentials for demonstration purposes only.